 Expanded Learning Opportunities-Program (ELO-P) Information

 The Expanded Learning Opportunities Program (ELO-P) provides funding for before & after school as well as summer school enrichment programs for transitional kindergarten through sixth grade.
-ELO-P funds are allocated by the California Department of Education to provide additional learning opportunities during “out-of-school” time for students who qualify in the District’s unduplicated pupil percentage (UPP).
-This includes student’s eligible for free or reduced priced meals, English language learners, and children in foster care.
-In June 2022, the Board of Trustees approved the District’s three (3) year plan to implement ELO-P with the District’s Youth Enrichment Program (YEP!).
+ELO-P funds are allocated by the California Department of Education to maintain and enhance “out-of-school” before & after school, during summer and intersession.
+The ELO-P plan focuses on the academic, social, emotional, and physical needs of students through hands-on, engaging recreational and enrichment learning experiences.
+In June 2025, the Board of Trustees approved an updated three (3) year plan to implement ELO-P as part of the District’s Youth Enrichment Program's (YEP!)

-With the introduction of the state-mandated Expanded Learning Opportunities Program (ELO-P), there are some additions and changes to our previous offerings.
-ELO-P programming requirements include a total of 9 hours of learning and care, which includes the instructional day.
-In addition, there must be 30 additional 9-hour intersession days.
+With the integration of the state-mandated Expanded Learning Opportunities Program (ELO-P), the YEP! updated some program dynamics, policies and procedures.
+ELO-P requirements include offering 9 hours of programming for students, which includes the regular school day and YEP! time.
+In addition, there must be 30 days of program offered in addition to the regular school year.

-Following the state mandate, the families of students who qualify for ELO-P will be given priority to enroll first.
-Then, if capacity allows, enrollment will be opened up in the following priority order:
+Following the state mandate, YEP! enrollment will be opened up in the following priority order:

 Priority 1: Unhoused or foster youth